How to Start Homeschooling Your Elementary School StudentHomeschooling

 So let’s jump right into the steps you need to take to begin homeschooling your elementary aged child!

 First and foremost, you need to know what is required by your state.
 Every state is different, so I recommend checking out HSLDA’s website as the first step.
 If you are in a particularly restrictive state, it is in your family’s best intersts to join so that you have legal protection and advice.
 Next, find a local homeschooling family, or organization.
 HSLDA’s website keeps a listing of groups so start there, and then move to searching Facebook groups.
-Between HSLDA and local families, you will be able to get all your technical questions answered and get practical advice from families who’ve dealt with local school regulations and reporting.
+Between HSLDA and local families, you will be able to get all your technical questions on how to start homeschooling answered and get practical advice from families who’ve dealt with local school regulations and reporting.
 Homeschooling is possible in your state- don’t be daunted by the steps you need to take.

 Next, even before you start thinking about curriculum, figure out why you want to homeschool this year.
 Work with your spouse to figure out why you’re choosing homeschooling over public or private school.
 What are your goals for this year?
 Create a homeschooling mission statement to help guide your curriculum and activity choices.
 This is an important step!
 Without a big picture plan, it’s easy to become overwhelmed with curriculum choices, get discouraged when challenges arise, and become burnt out.
 If you have time, it can be helpful to read books about homeschooling and different homeschooling methods.
 These authors can often articulate what you’ve been thinking and point you in the right direction.
 You can view some recommended titles HERE.